rubenxyz/swerty/README.md

 If you already have Homebrew and Git, skip step 1 and 2.

 1. Install [Homebrew](https://brew.sh/).
-Copy/paste this line of code into your Terminal.app and press enter to run.
+Copy/paste this command into your Terminal.app and press enter to run.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```